srMarquinho/ultimate-dividend-portfolio/README.md

 Please please please.
 Do not email me reporting these errors.
 They are Google errors and seem to be related to cache.
 Good luck ;)

-I'm planning a workaround one day. :/
+I'm planning a workaround one day. :neutral_face:

 ## Issues and features

 You are welcome to open issues an features here on GitHub.

-Just keep in mind I'm a busy dad and it may take some time for your wish to come true.
+:children_crossing: Just keep in mind I'm a busy dad and it may take some time for your wish to come true.

 ------------------

-**If you follow the rules you should have a smooth experience.**
+:white_check_mark: **If you follow the rules you should have a smooth experience.**

 ------------------